-Tables 2 and 3 in West et. al. (2010) describe the star targets and satellite data, respectively, used to derive the absolute correction factors for CISSCAL 3.6, and Figure 11 shows corrected Vega fluxes for the NAC and WAC overlaid with the reference spectrum from Bohlin & Gilliland (2004).
-Error estimates are provided in Tables 4 and 5.
-These errors were calculated empirically by re-running the photometry analysis on reference spectrum-normalized, absolute flux-corrected images and calculating the standard deviation for each filter.
-Note that here the Enceladus data was scaled to the average Vega brightness, which in our normalized frame of reference is unity.
+Section 5 describes the Jupiter, star, and satellite data used to derive the absolute correction factors for CISSCAL 3.9, and Figure 15 shows corrected Vega fluxes for the NAC and WAC overlaid with the reference spectrum from STIS (Bohlin 2007).
+The error estimates provided in Section 5 were calculated empirically by re-running the photometry analysis on reference spectrum-normalized, absolute flux-corrected images and calculating the standard deviation for each filter.